ZeBlur/ELEC-327-RAJ-E-Light-Flippr1-/README.md

 Oshman Engineering Design Kitchen, for the use of working space and facilities

-McMurtry Innovation Space, for the use of a light switch for testing purpose
+McMurtry Innovation Space, for the use of a light switch for testing purposes

 ## License